 Attendance & Punctuality

-Orchard Park High School firmly believes that all students benefit from outstanding school attendance, both academically and in terms of their preparedness for adult life.
+Orchard Park High School expects all students to have 100% attendance and firmly believes that all students benefit from outstanding school attendance, both academically and in terms of their preparedness for adult life.

 Aims and Objectives

 We intend to establish systems and practices which will:

 - Create an ethos in which excellent attendance is the norm

 - Maintain a safe, secure environment for students and the curriculum that meets their needs, thereby positively encouraging attendance

 - Raise student awareness of the importance of punctuality and uninterrupted attendance, and encourage students a sense of responsibility.